fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 3. **Quick start examples:** Practical, runnable code for distributed training, fine-tuning, and inference
 4. **Understanding workloads:** The fundamental differences between training, inference, and serving

 The most important lesson is to **estimate first, decide second, then implement**.
-Don't assume you need distributed systems—calculate your requirements and make an informed decision.
+Don't assume you need distributed systems - calculate your requirements and make an informed decision.

 In the next chapter, we'll dive deeper into GPU hardware, networking, and parallelism strategies, building on the foundation established here.